forticheprod/py_framels/README.md

 For documentation about framels: [doc guide](https://doubleailes.github.io/fls/)

-The module only support 3 functions at the time.
+The library only support 3 functions at the time.

 ## Install